 1. The development time can be lengthy, certainly if your product is overly complex.
 It took a long time for your engineers and designers to learn everything they need to know about the products and it can take a long time to input that knowledge into Epicor.
 But in most cases, the time saved in the future by using the Configurator more than covers the investment in development time.

 2. Along the same lines, the Configurator may not be able to address all customer situations for very complex products.
 Or, as is often the case, the additional benefit to be gained from Configurator development is not worth the extra effort.
 Many Configurator users will create a model that will handle, say, 80 – 90 percent of the development effort and then do the remaining development manually.

 3. A product re-design almost certainly requires re-development of the Configurator model (see number 1, above).

-If your products can benefit from the Epicor Configurator then you owe it to yourself to take a look at it.
+If your products can benefit from the Epicor Kinetic Configurator then you owe it to yourself to take a look at them.
 We at Tomerlin-ERP have implemented the Product Configurator in dozens of companies in many different industries and are ready to provide any assistance we can.
 If you need our help, contact us now at 818-887-9162.